vermashiva12/Terraform/README.md

 -  AWS Account
 -  Deployed Cloud9 Enviornment (https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
+-  Use this CLI command on your Cloud9 Environment to Clone the repository " git clone https://github.com/vermashiva12/TerraformLab4.git "
 -  Source Code Cloned on Local Machine or can be Pulled directly on Cloud9 Enviornment.
 -  A Key Pair stored Local which will be helpful to Deploy the Web Server.